-Each month will follow a theme for that month’s program.
-Themes remain the same year to year, but the individual program content and activities will change.
-So, even if your child attended all of last year’s programs, they’ll get to do all new activites this year!
-We offer three program levels: Young Learners, Elementary, and Middle School.
-All programs are an hour long and are designed for children who have reached specific milestones, and age/grade restrictions are due to the physical and mental demands of the program.
+We offer two program levels: Young Learners and Elementary.
+All programs are 60-75 minutes and are designed for children who have reached specific milestones.
+Age/grade restrictions are due to the physical and mental demands of the program.
 Up Yonda Farm staff uses the guidelines below in creating educational programs, please review them to choose the best program for your child.

 Young Learners are:

 - Ages 5-7 and/or in kindergarten or first grade

 - Learning to read and write

 - Learning how to work in groups with others